Wynberg Girls' High School: 1895-1908

 The school motto was chosen in 1890 - and the phrase "Honour before Honours" means "Personal integrity and character are more important than winning prizes and awards."
 The first Standard Ten class matriculated in 1892, and until 1936, the school included pupils from Sub A to Standard Ten.
 The Cape Education department took over the running of the school in 1905.

 The first hostel was built in 1885, and was situated where the main hall is today.
 The new school was built in 1900, and had dormitories upstairs.
 The room now used as a staff workroom and offices for HODs used to be a dormitory.
 Lab One was the kitchen, and the library was the dining room.
 The school at this time was called Girls' Public School.
 During this time Physical Education and Sport were introduced into the school.
-Wynberg was the first girls' school in South Africa to have a fully qualified Physical Education teacher, Mrs Dolly Rees (who had studied in London).
+Wynberg introduced Physical Education and employed a qualified Physical Education teacher, Mrs Dolly Rees (who had studied in London).
 A gymnasium was erected in 1900, and a hockey field was laid out where the Wellington Quad is today.
 Activities practiced at the school were hockey, cricket and tennis.